dtjohnso/resume/README.md

 # Duncan Johnson Resume/CV

-My resume/CV.
+Repository for my resume/CV ([PDF](resume.pdf)).
 I began with a template (attribution below) and made some changes to it to suit my purposes.
 For more information about my work, see [my website](http://duncanjohnson.ca/).

 ## Contacting Me